siddartha19/Counters-App/README.md

 # Counters-App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was build with ReactJs.

-## Available Scripts
+### you can see the output : https://siddartha19.github.io/Counters-App/

+## How to run the Project

-In the project directory, you can run:
+After cloning the project directory, you can run:

 ### `npm start`